Lextuga007/Philosopher-Analyst-Netlify/content/collection/_index.md

   layout: single-series
   sidebar:
     title: "Bits and bobs"
+    author: Zoë Turner
     description: |
-    author: Zoë Turner
-      Bits and bobs, or paraphernalia, this is my collection of things I'm not too sure where it would go otherwise.
+        Bits and bobs, or paraphernalia, is my collection of things I'm not too sure where it would go otherwise.
     show_author_byline: true
     show_post_date: true
     text_link_label: ""